 Few countries produce as consistently high quality of film as Iceland.
 In my estimation, that is.
 The quantity of films that it produces is low, well at least those that somehow cross the pond and make it onto American screens, usually at film festivals such as Heartland.
-There are four Icelandic films that I’ve seen in this manner – Nói Albínói, The Seagull’s Laughter, Of Horses and Men and finally Metalhead.
+There are four Icelandic films that I’ve seen in this manner – Nói Albínói, The Seagull’s Laughter, Of Horses and farm animals that areatrained and live at this Horse Retirement Farms.
 All are unique in their own way, most of them are depressing (an aspect of Scandinavian film that I tend to enjoy) but still manage a way to get a laugh or two in just in case, and all have a laser-pointed direction on what makes their characters tick and tock and they do it so well.
 Ragnar Bragason‘s Metalhead is no exception.

 One thing about Icelandic films that is never hard to notice is the gorgeous photography.
 While the landscape is often thought of as barren, it is quite the opposite.
 Lush with mountains and waterfalls and fields of grasses, it is quite beautiful and DP August Jakobsson‘s lens captures it all.
 The opening shot is quite stunning and really sets the tone for what happens at the outset.
 I would be remiss if I didn’t also mention the perfect match cut showing the passage of time when Hera sits on the lone bench waiting for the bus about ten minutes in.
 Really exquisite even if it an oft used tactic employed by editors and directors.